vain/pdfPres/README.md

 Note: It is no longer needed to specify file pathes with URI's like "file:///home/user/...".
 You can use regular pathes like in any other application.

+By providing the parameter "-n" the slide which is currently shown will be written to stdout.
+You can pipe this information to another program.
+That'll allow you to do fancy things. "private-notes.py" is an example of what you could do ("example" meaning "quick and dirty"):

+    $ ./pdfPres [-s <slides>] [-w] -n path/to/slides.pdf | ./private-notes.py ~/presentation/my-notes.txt

+This will attach the script to pdfPres.
+Currently, the script expects a file formatted like this:

+	-- 1
+	This text will be shown on the first slide.

+	-- 2
+	... notes for second slide ...

+	-- 23
+	Here be dragons.
+Shown on slide 23.

+To be more precise, a line containing "-- [n]" indicates that the following lines shall be displayed on the n'th slide.

 Build instructions